jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 The analysis collects tweets containing anti-authority words within a 50 mile range of Anglophone and Sinic country capitals.
-The search terms include defy, disobey, dissent, oppose, protest, rebel, resist, revolt and riot.
-Data are collected from 11-05-2021 until present.
+The search terms include defy, disobey, dissent, oppose, protest, rebel, resist, revolt and riot and the data are collected from 11-05-2021 until present.

 A sentiment analysis is conducted using the NRC sentiment library.
 This is done by calculating how often words associated with certain sentiments occur relative to their respective regional totals.
-Figures 2.1 to 2.3 show net sentiment (positive minus negative) while figures 2.4 and 2.5 show total sentiment.
+Figures 2.1 to 2.3 show net sentiment (positive minus negative) while figures 2.4 and 2.5 show the total sentiment of selected emotions for the anti-authority tweets.